kaazing/gateway/doc/admin-reference/p_configure_multicast.md

 -   Specify the multicast URI udp://*group-address*:*port-number* in the `accept` or `connect` element.
 -   Specify the udp interface name in the `accept-option` or `connect-option`.

 The following example shows a service using a multicast address.
-In the example, data packets sent to `udp://multicast-group:port` (shown in line 7) with udp-interface `eth0` (shown in line 9) will be broadcast to all clients connected to `sse://localhost:8000/sse`.
+In the example, data packets sent to `udp://multicast-group:port` with udp-interface `eth0` will be broadcast to all clients connected to `sse://localhost:8000/sse`.

 ``` xml
 <!-- Broadcast multicast messages -->